Slumdog Millionaires

 Before I finish I would like to point out that the first Celtic Jersey I saw on our trip was in the heart of Daharavi.
 Also Fabio Capello was spotted in a car next to our bus but he got away before I could snap him.

 Note: we were not allowed to take photos of the slums to protect the privacy of the people.
-(All Photos from Tour Website) Hot showers and plenty of anti bacteria gel was used after this trip.
+(All Photos from Realty Tour Website).

 One comment